Student Writer, Windsor Law LTEC Lab

 Another group of cases concerned how robot metaphors were used by the courts.
 For example, Professor Calo found consistency in how courts referred to robots to describe an individual who was believed to lack human agency (e.g. to discredit a witness, or with respect to an accused having allegedly taken part in the commission of a crime).

 While there is a reluctance in earlier case law to recognize robots as human-like or capable of human performance, there exists a social and emotional valence of real robots.
 Professor Calo noted in his discussion that we are hardwired to react to robots as if they are social beings.
 As technology advances and robots become more life-like, the issue of whether robots are capable of human function will become more complex.

 Robots are still thought of by many as novel inventions, and lawyers may not be aware of potential precedents that exist for robotics law issues.
 Professor Calo acknowledged that robots of today are much more versatile, complex and autonomous than they ever were before and that this technological progress will generate new issues.
 However, when asked whether it will be suitable to turn to the old cases, Professor Calo answered that old case law may likely be an appropriate starting point; newer cases will simply be distinguished from the older case law or some cases may be dispensed with entirely.

 As a law student interested in the legal implications of emerging technologies, I found it rewarding to learn about Professor Calo’s methodology in approaching Robot Law.
 He sought to review all American cases where robots were mentioned in the syllabus and headnotes, and then selected cases that turned on unique robot issues.
 By first casting a wide net and then being more selective, Professor Calo was able to form a strong foundation for future research in an exciting and emerging area of the law.

-Professor Calo’s paper, “Robots in American Law,” can be found here.
+Professor Calo’s paper, “Robots in American Law,” can be found on SSRN’s website.